 Typically, your insurer will renew your policy one year after your policy started (aka, your effective date).
-So if your homeowners insurance policy went into effect on November 1st, 2019, it will automatically renew on November 1st, 2020.
+So if your home insurance policy went into effect on November 1st, 2022, it will automatically renew on November 1st, 2023.

 If you didn’t mark that date on your calendar, no worries!
 Your insurance company will let you know about your insurance renewal well in advance, and will also send you a refreshed declarations page and proof of insurance in case you need it.

 If you have renters insurance, your insurer must let you know at least 10 days before your renewal, and if you have homeowners insurance, they’ll let you know at least 60 days beforehand.
 Most will inform you via snail mail – but here at Lemonade, we’ll send you a quick email.

 Will my price change when my insurance renews?

 Your premium might increase or decrease when your insurance policy renews, or it might not.